Originally published on February 26, 2019, updated August 5, 2022

 - Get tips to grow your business.

-Basically, you reverse engineer your numbers, starting with the level of salary you need to support your family and your lifestyle.
+Reverse engineer your numbers, starting with the level of salary you need to support your family and your lifestyle.
 Then you look at the benchmark numbers compiled by Mike Michalowicz to determine how your business compares to a healthy business.
 See the chart below taken from Profit First for Ecommerce Sellers.

-As an example, if you need $75,000 a year to cover your personal expenses, then you can calculate the other numbers in the equation so long as you know your gross profit.
+As an example, if you need $75,000 a year to cover your expenses, then you can calculate the other numbers in the equation so long as you know your gross profit.
 In this scenario, gross profit is an approximation for Real Revenue shown in the chart.
 These two numbers should be reasonably close if your business is healthy.
-If it is not, then stop right now and work on your business.
+If it is not, stop right now and work on your business.
 It's too early to quit your day job.

 Here is the math for a business in the range of $0-$250K at the Gross Profit level which is column A in the chart above.